Senior Worker CPF Contribution Rates And CPF Transition Offset Scheme: What Businesses Need To Know

-Singapore is facing an increasingly ageing population with low birth rates and longer life expectancy.
-Furthermore, with a decreasing family size, which currently stands at around 3.15 persons per household, more older workers wish to work longer to save more for their retirement
+Singapore faces a rapidly ageing population with low birth rates and longer life expectancy.
+This, coupled with rising cost of living, more older workers may wish to work longer to save more for their retirement

-Following the recommendations from the Tripartite Workgroup on Older Workers, the government announced in 2019 that it would raise the Retirement Age from 62 to 65 and the Re-employment Age from 67 to 70 by 2030.
-Along with these extensions, the CPF contribution rate to the Special Account for older workers was also slated to increase for workers aged 55 to 70 years, by 2030.
+Along with these extensions, the CPF contribution rate to the Special Account and Retirement Account for older workers aged 55 to 70 was also slated to increase, by 2030.
 When fully implemented, workers aged 60 and below, will enjoy the full CPF rates which only workers aged up to 55 years enjoy today.

 Read Also: Retirement And Re-Employment Act: 7 Things Employers Need To Know About Retaining Older Workers